Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
 It's more important to write clear, readable, and functional code initially.
 Only after identifying genuine bottlenecks through profiling should you concentrate on optimizing specific sections of your codebase.

+# 2024-03-09
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Therefore, focus on writing clean, readable, and maintainable code that clearly conveys your intentions.
+Always strive for simplicity and elegance in your solutions, and embrace the practice of refactoring to improve existing code.
+Remember that documentation and testing are integral parts of the coding process.
+Lastly, understand that programming is not just about solving problems with algorithms but also about managing complexity over time."

+In brief:
+"Write code today that future you and others can easily understand and maintain.
+Prioritize readability, simplicity, and robustness, always accompany your code with tests and clear documentation."